Skip to content

 # Set for production

-bkper app secrets put BKPER_API_KEY
+bkper app secrets put EXTERNAL_SERVICE_TOKEN

 # Set for preview

-bkper app secrets put BKPER_API_KEY --preview
+bkper app secrets put EXTERNAL_SERVICE_TOKEN --preview

 You’ll be prompted to enter the value.